-The above analysis reveals the existence of patterns that are invariant to the scale of aggregation or the sector where they are observed.
+The above analysis shows the existence of patterns that are invariant to the scale of aggregation or the sector where they are observed.
 Namely, both the pooled and sectoral R\&D networks experience a robust growth in both size and connectedness until 1997.
 In particular, the years between 1994 and 1997 (the ``golden age'' of R\&D networks), witness not only a higher number of alliances, but also the emergence of a significantly large giant component.
-This robust growth is then replaced by a decline phase, characterized by both a reduction in the number of alliances and the breaking-up of the network into smaller components.
-In the next section, we will go into more detail on how these alliances are organized, by studying the degree distributions of the pooled and sectoral R\&D networks.
+This robust growth is then replaced by a decline phase, characterized by both a reduction in the number of alliances and by the breakdown of the network into smaller components.
+In the next section, we add further details to the above picture of network evolution by investigating heterogeneity and homophily in the formation of alliances.